-The translation of the story is not yet finished, but will be soon.
+The translation of the story is not yet finished.
 I have set the post to public so that the QR code at the temple does not lead to a broken link.

 This version of the Sin Sai (สินไซ) folktale comes from the 120 paintings on the second-floor window shutters and doors of Phra Mahathat Kaen Nakhon stupa at Wat Nong Wang temple in Khon Kaen city.